 "Touchdown confirmed!": NASA celebrates as Perseverance rover lands on Mars

-Racing through space at more than 12,000 mph, NASA's Perseverance Mars rover reached Mars Thursday and pulled off a thrilling seven-minute plunge through the atmosphere to land on the surface of the red planet.
-Its mission is to look for evidence of past microbial life in the rocky remnants of an ancient lake.
+Racing through space at more than 12,000 mph, NASA's Perseverance Mars rover reached Mars on Thursday and pulled off a thrilling seven-minute plunge through the atmosphere to land on the surface of the red planet to look for evidence of past microbial life in the remnants of an ancient lake.

-Elated, if socially distanced, flight engineers at NASA's Jet Propulsion Laboratory in Pasadena, California, burst into cheers and applause as telemetry came in confirming touchdown.
+"Touchdown confirmed!
+Perseverance is safely on the surface of Mars, ready to begin seeking the signs of past life!"
+Swati Mohan, a guidance, navigation and control officer monitoring telemetry at the Jet Propulsion Laboratory, called out as the rover touched down.
+Elated, if socially distanced, flight engineers burst into cheers and applause, anxiety giving way to relief in the joy of the moment.

-Their relief was understandable.
-Frequently described as "seven minutes of terror," the rover's descent was a nail-biting sequence of computer-orchestrated make-or-break events that had to work in near flawless fashion to get the 2,260-pound rover safely to the surface.
+The relief was understandable.
+Frequently described as "seven minutes of terror," the rover's descent was a nail-biting sequence of computer-orchestrated make-or-break events that had to work in near flawless fashion to get the 2,260-pound rover safely down on an ancient lakebed in Jezero Crater, avoiding dangerous cliffs, large boulders and sand dunes in the process.

+"I almost feel like I'm in a dream," said Jennifer Trosper, deputy project manager.
+"Our job is to think of all the bad things that can happen and try to avoid those, and when all good things happen, you feel like you're dreaming.
+And I'm happy to feel like I'm dreaming!"

+President Biden tweeted: "Congratulations to NASA and everyone whose hard work made Perseverance's historic landing possible."

-The $2.4 billion rover hit the top of the discernible Martian atmosphere at 3:48 p.m.
-EST and quickly decelerated in a blaze of atmospheric friction, its protective heat shield enduring temperatures as high as 2,700 degrees — hot enough to melt stainless steel.
+The rover hit the top of the discernible Martian atmosphere at 3:48 p.m.
+EST and quickly decelerated in a blaze of atmospheric friction, its protective heat shield enduring temperatures as high as 2,700 degrees — hot enough to melt stainless steel — and a braking force of 10 times the force of gravity on Earth.

 Slowing to just below 1,000 mph, it deployed a giant 70.5-foot-wide parachute in the supersonic slipstream and used an advanced guidance system to identify hazards and pick out a safe landing spot on the floor of Jezero Crater.

 At that point, Perseverance was lowered toward the surface suspended by tethers while the jet pack continued the descent.
-Finally, the rover's six wheels settled to the surface, the tethers were cut and the "sky crane" backpack flew off to crash a safe distance away.
+At 3:55 p.m., the rover's six wheels settled to the surface, the tethers were cut and the "sky crane" backpack flew off to crash a safe distance away.

+"Hello, world," Perseverance "tweeted" a few minutes after landing, posting the rover's first image of its landing site.
+"My first look at my forever home."

 Earth dropped below the horizon as viewed from Jezero Crater about a minute before touchdown, cutting off direct-to-Earth X-band radio signals from Perseverance.
 But UHF signals confirming the landing were relayed to JPL by NASA's Mars Reconnaissance Orbiter, which was passing overhead.